cosenary/Bazinga/README.markdown

 - `foo/*.php` will select all PHP files in the directory `foo/`
 - `foo/*/bar.php` will search in all subfolders of `foo/` for files named `bar.php`

+Of course it's also possible to define static file paths like: `path/to/file.php`

 ## Config ##

 The whole configuration of Bazinga is done by the config array.